AdobeDocs/experience-platform.en/help/destinations/catalog/adobe/experience-cloud-audiences.md

 >
 > This destination is available to [Adobe Real-Time Customer Data Platform Prime and Ultimate](https://helpx.adobe.com/legal/product-descriptions/real-time-customer-data-platform.html) customers.

-This destination allows you to share audiences from Real-Time CDP to various Experience Cloud solutions, like Audience Manager, Analytics, Advertising Cloud, Campaign, Target, or Marketo.
+Use the [!UICONTROL Experience Cloud Audiences] destination to share audiences from Real-Time CDP to various Experience Cloud solutions, like Audience Manager, Analytics, Advertising Cloud, Campaign, Target, or Marketo.

 >[!IMPORTANT]
 >